 Oh wait.
 It means “a lot.”

 Back to this sweet potato quinoa burgers recipe.
 In addition to quinoa and chickpeas, this recipe also includes kale and sweet potatoes too.
 Here’s a breakdown of some of the healthiness this sandwich provides you:

-- Sweet Potatoes are rich in Vitamin A, Vitamin C, Beta-carotene (especially with the inclusion of fat from the cashews), Potassium and Fiber just to name a few.
+- Sweet Potatoes are rich in Vitamin A, Vitamin C, Beta-carotene, Potassium and Fiber just to name a few.

 - Quinoa delivers a powerful punch of protein, fiber, folate, iron and much, much more.

-- Gluten-free – OK, this is technically not an ingredient, but whether you’re sensitive to gluten or not (All the hip kids are though), it’s probably not a bad idea to have some meals that are free of gluten.
-You know, here and there.
+- Gluten-free – OK, this is technically not an ingredient, but whether you’re sensitive to gluten or not, it’s probably not a bad idea to have some meals that are free of gluten.

 - Chickpeas provide something we’re all looking for, satiety.
 People who eat chickpeas report feeling satisfied with their food and as a result, eat less throughout the day.
 You GO Chickpeas!
 Maybe that’s because the garbanzo bean (the chickpea’s other name) is chockfull of fiber.
 Just 2 cups delivers all the fiber you need in an entire day!
 Chickpeas also deliver nutrients such as manganese, folate, iron, and protein.

 - Ground Flax Seeds are one of the best sources of omega-3 fats.
 They also deliver on selenium, B1, and copper, in addition to other goodies.

 - Cashews are relatively low fat compared to most nuts, and over 80% of the fat they contain is the unsaturated kind.
-Eating nuts like cashews have been linked to lower risk of cardiovascular disease.
-And the great news is, you don’t have to eat a lot of them to get that benefit.
-Cashews also come assembled with copper, magnesium, and zinc.
+Cashews also come with copper, magnesium, and zinc.